 The average American adult will spend decades of their lives working and it’s no secret that the majority of each weekday is spent on the job.
 While everyone has a rough day, week, or even month at work now and then, the fact is that sometimes a bad day is caused by a much deeper issue: the violation of workers’ rights through harassment and discrimination in the workplace.

 Hostile Work Environments

-Harassment: Is to use aggressive pressure to intimidate someone.
+Harassment: Using aggressive pressure to intimidate someone.

 Discrimination and harassment come in many forms and can traumatize the victim.

 Every state has their own set of law which prohibits discrimination in the workplace.
 In New York, it is illegal to discriminate based on:

 - Use Of A Service Dog

 The government agency that oversees discrimination is the Equal Employment Opportunity Commission (EEOC).
 However, just because there is a government agency doesn’t mean that the victims of workplace harassment and discrimination forgo contacting an attorney who can help them prove their case.